TURKMENISTAN: "Who can forbid us from praying?" Yet raids, fines continue

 Administrative punishments are usually handed down under Article 76, Part 1 of the Administrative Code.
 Raids are also often accompanied by seizures of religious literature, threats and, on occasion, pressure on individuals to renounce or change their religious faith, sometimes publicly.
 During one raid, a home owner told police: "Who can forbid us from praying?" (see below).

-The telephone of Gurbanberdy Nursakhatov, Deputy Chair of the government's Gengesh (Council) for Religious Affairs in the capital Ashgabad [Ashgabat], went unanswered each time Forum 18 called on 11 March.
+The telephone of Gurbanberdy Nursakhatov, Deputy Chair of the government's recently renamed Gengesh (Council) for Religious Affairs in the capital Ashgabad [Ashgabat], went unanswered each time Forum 18 called on 11 March.

 Punishments for exercising freedom of religion or belief